-When all of your teeth are missing, it affects more than just the appearance of your smile.
-Missing teeth are a signal to the body that the jawbone is no longer needed to support the teeth.
+When all your teeth are missing, this affects more than just the appearance of your smile.
+Missing teeth signal to the body that the jawbone is no longer needed to support the teeth.
 The body starts to resorb the bone, the jawbone begins to shrink, and minerals from it are used elsewhere in your body.

-As jawbone shrinkage gradually continues, in fifteen to twenty years, there isn’t enough bone present to support the facial muscles.
-Nor is there enough bone to support dentures.
-So, your face has a shriveled or sunken in appearance; it collapses.
+As jawbone shrinkage continues, in 15 to 20 years there won’t be enough bone to support the facial muscles.
+Nor will there be sufficient bone to support dentures.
+So your face has a shriveled or sunken appearance; it collapses.

-The diagram to the right is an example of how an endentulous bite (all teeth are missing) causes the face to shrink and have a shriveled appearance.
+The diagram to the right is an example of how an endentulous bite (in which all the teeth are missing) causes the face to shrink and have a shriveled appearance.

 Facial Collapse Can Be Avoided

-Dr. Schwartz is a board-certified periodontist who has successfully placed over 5,000 dental implants and provided bone grafting for many patients.
-He will be able to determine if you are candidate for dental implants.
+Dr. Schwartz is a board-certified periodontist who has successfully placed more than 5,000 dental implants and provided bone grafting for many patients.
+He will be able to determine if you are a candidate for dental implants.